How to perform Battery Calibration from the Acer Care Center in Predator Helios Neo 16

 4. After it charges fully again, you will get a message on the care centre saying that the battery calibration was "Last checked: DD/MM/YYYY".
 Which tells you that your battery was calibrated.

-P.S.- I have a Predator Helios Neo 16 and during step 2, the on screen display of the laptop showed that the charger was connected.
+P.S.- I have a Predator Helios Neo 16 and during step 2, the on-screen display of the laptop showed that the charger was connected.
 However, the light which indicates that the laptop's charger is connected turned off which confirmed that the laptop had started to run on battery power even though the charger was connected.
-The steps may be straightforward for many but I was looking for something like this before calibrating the battery but since I coud not see it, I have posted it myself.
+The steps may be straightforward for many, but I was looking for something like this before calibrating the battery but since I could not see it, I have posted it myself.
+Hope this helps!

 • Puraw